-The 12 October 2002 Bali bombings will always be remembered as Australia's 9/11, as the terrorism event where Australia was deeply shocked, that on this beautiful paradise where so many Aussies celebrated their holidays in the company of the peace-loving Balinese on that great Indonesian island, a handful of radicals could so cruelly target them.
+The island of Bali.
+Beautiful paradise, where so many Aussies celebrate their holidays in the company of the peace-loving Balinese on that great Indonesian island.
+How could a handful of radicals so cruelly target them?

-Yet almost, one family deeply scarred by the events would have remained forgotten, were it not through the work of one journalist for Green Left Weekly, through reporter Sarah Stephen, who at the time wrote about immigration and refugee issues for the small but punchy left-wing magazine.
+Yet almost, one family deeply scarred by the events would have remained forgotten, were it not through the work of one journalist working for Green Left Weekly, volunteer reporter Sarah Stephen, who at the time wrote about immigration and refugee issues for the small but punchy left-wing magazine.

-Sarah Stephen was the first, and only reporter, to tell Green Left Weekly readers about the death of Ebrahim's Indonesian wife, Endang, as a result of the Bali bombings.
-Project SafeCom's Jack Smit spoke to Green Left Weekly's Ms Stephen and 'amplified' her report through a media note to the 200+ media outlets and reporters in its database, and interviews with Australian media followed the next day: the story was now becoming some real news for the mainstream press.
-Below are some images created from those reports to ensure a permanent record for all to see.
+Sarah Stephen was the first and only reporter who told her Green Left Weekly readers about the death of Ebrahim's Indonesian wife, Endang, as a result of the Bali bombings.
+Project SafeCom's Jack Smit spoke to Green Left Weekly's Ms Stephen and 'amplified' her report through a media note to the 200+ media outlets and reporters in its database, and interviews with Australian media followed the next day: the story was now becoming real news for the mainstream press.
+Below are three images created from those reports to ensure a permanent record was created for all to see.

 Stories emerged in the media that the two children, Sara and Safda were living in a sinister environment with family members of Ebrahim's wife Endang, and may be exposed to prostitution in that environment.
 High profile Australians such as former Governor-General Sir William Deane joined Parliamentarians such as Democrats Senator Natasha Stott Despoja and Andrew Bartlett or the Australian Greens, and backbenchers from both sides of The House, all of them to no avail: Howard nor Ruddock were willing to show any compassion, in fear as they were for the children, on arrival in Australia, to be approached by lawyers; they well knew that on the grounds of parental responsibilities, and being on the mainland of Australia, the children would be exposed to the full rights of 'onshore asylum seekers' and have a strong claim for settlement.